FredLammens/Portfolio/README.md

 7. make it PWA
 8. change some fixed sizes (cards - card-images etc for mobile)
 9. check tooltip for mobile (touch should keep the tooltip)
+10. fix radio group when in area of padding ?

 #Usefull sites: